-2 Ways to Protect the Brain
+2 Ways To Protect The Brain

-"Perhaps no piece of nutritional advice in the year 2007 is more relevant than this one: to reduce your risk of a wide variety of diseases including heart disease, cancer, diabetes and Alzheimer’s, consume more omega-3 fatty acids and fewer omega-six fatty acids," said Dr. Weil.
-"A good way to do this: add wild-caught fatty fish such as Alaskan salmon to your diet, and reduce consumption of fried food, which tends to be saturated with omega-6-rich soybean oil."
-Rebalancing the ratios of these fats is an important component of Dr. Weil’s anti-inflammatory diet.
+To help reduce your risk of a wide variety of diseases, including not only Alzheimer’s but also heart disease, cancer, and diabetes, it is advisable to consume more omega-3 fatty acids and fewer omega-6 fatty acids.
+A good way to do this is to add wild-caught fatty fish such as Alaskan salmon to your diet, and reduce consumption of processed and fried foods, which tend to be saturated with omega-6-rich soybean oil.
+Rebalancing the ratios of these fats is an important component of an anti-inflammatory diet.